 We use a combination of 2 phonics schemes initially in Foundation Stage as our children join us from a range of settings and therefore join us with very different experiences of learning sounds.
 We follow letters and sounds predominantly, but compliment this using the actions from 'Jolly Phonics'.
 By year 1 we streamline more towards 'Letters and Sounds' .

-We use the 'Oxford Reading Tree', 'Collins - Big Cat' and 'Treetops' reading schemes. and are about to begin the Accelerated Reader programme.
+We use the 'Oxford Reading Tree', 'Collins - Big Cat' and 'Treetops' reading schemes. and the Accelerated Reader programme.

 In order to establish our ambition for our pupils we have spent time discussing as a staff our values and the deficits and strengths we need to address.

 Our values are that of children being at the heart of what we do, and this has helped us shape our curriculum.
 We want to celebrate where we are from, without it limiting where we can go!